-English, Irish, Latin a smidgin of German, French and Spanish - and Aymara!
+English, Irish, smidgins of German and French and Spanish - and Aymara!

-For summer work, I have two guest caravans.
-There is some solar power and an outdoor compost toilet.
+For two people, accommodation is in a large caravan on my smallholding.
+There is a generator and some solar power, inside toilet and outdoor compost toilet.
 Access directly to the sea and beautiful views across Bantry Bay.
 For some meals, hot showers, good broadband, etc , use can be made of my modern cottage in Castletown Berehaven, about 8 kms away.

-This video conveys some of the beautiful scenery of this peninsula
+This link conveys some of attractions of this peninsula;

 The Peninsula is steeped in myths and legends.
 The mountains and valleys are rich in archaeological sites such as stone circles, wedge graves and other relics from the past.
 There are scenic lakes cradled by gorgeous mountains and a rugged coastline with lots of great fishing spots.
 Linking all this together is the Beara Way walking trail, also a cycling route and the Ring of Beara.
 There are three islands you can visit, Dursey, Garnish and Bere Island and, when my big sailing boat is launched in 2018, The Skelligs, The Blaskets, or over the horizon ...